patrykkrajnik/rocket-trip/README.md

 ## Features
--
--
+- Five types of different looking rockets
--
+- Two levels of difficulty
+- Steering the rocket by tilting a phone sideways

 ## Usage
-Clone this repository, open it at the Xcode and turn it on at your iPhone.
+Clone this repository, open at the Xcode and turn it on at your iPhone.

 ## Rules
+- Choose the difficulty and one of available rockets
+- Keep your rocket in game area by touching the screen
+- Steer the rocket on the sides by tiltig your phone
+- When you hit the rock, game finishes

 ## Author